 A calculus level treatment of classical electricity and magnetism.
 It is strongly recommended that this course is taken at the same time as Calculus-based Physics II laboratory, PHYS 1320L.

 Prerequisite: PHYS 1310.
-Pre- or Corequisite: MATH 1522.

 PHYS 1320L: Calculus-Based Physics II Laboratory.
 (1)